tiger12055/cse517a_example_application_project/milestone_4/README.md

 Milestone 4
 ===========
-Please view thw Readme.pdf for more details.
+Please view the Readme.pdf for more details.

 Author:
 Yuxiang Wang